 This is our opportunity to get it right early! – Lucy, Director, CAFNEC

 CAFNEC acknowledge the Jirrbal Peoples as the first peoples of the land of the proposed site of the Chalumbin wind farm.
 We acknowledge that soveriegnty was never ceded and pay respects to elders.

 Chalumbin wind farm is demonstrably uncoordinated development that will likely have significant impact on a broad diversity of Matters of National Environmental Significance.
-There are likely many feasible alternatives to this wind farm, however it is unlikely that a developer is likely to understand them without the QREZ planning complete.
+There are likely many feasible alternatives to this wind farm, however they have not been considered.

 Listen to the Background Briefing Story (2021)